Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us008/01.requirements-engineering/Readme.md

 > **Question:** What information will appear on the final list regarding the vehicle, besides the needing for check-up?
 >
-> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequecny of checkup and the last checkup.
+> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequency of checkup and the last checkup.

 > **Question:** What are the criteria for the car to appear on the check-up list?
 >